The Brian Jonestown Massacre interview with Anton Newcombe

-It would take a few pages to write about everything Anton Newcombe and his band The Brian Jonestown Massacre released in the past.
-Anton is currently living in Berlin and working with music.
-He also has his own studio now.
-The Brian Jonestown Massacre will be performing at the notorious Austin Psych Festival in about a month from now and after that they are going on tour across Europe.
-Newcombe is releasing brand new album Revelation, which is the first album that was fully recorded and produced at Anton’s recording studio in Berlin.
-This is the 14th full length release from the Brian Jonestown Massacre recorded from late 2012 to early 2014, with Anton Newcombe refining the 13 tracks that appear on the album.
+It would take a few pages to write about everything Anton Newcombe and his band The Brian Jonestown Massacre released.
+Anton is currently living in Berlin, working at his own studio.
+The Brian Jonestown Massacre will be performing at the notorious Austin Psych Festival in about a month and after that they are going to tour Europe.
+The Brian Jonestown Massacre will be releasing Revelation – first album that was fully recorded and produced at Anton’s recording studio in Berlin.
+This is the 14th full length release from the band.
 Featuring appearances from: Ricky Maymi (an original member of the band), Joachim Alhund (Les Big Byrd), Constatine Karlis (Dimmer), Ryan Van Kriedt (Asteroid #4) as well as a vocal performance in Swedish by Joachim Alhund (Les Big Byrds) on the opening track.
-Here's our conversation with mastermind behind BJM.

-Hello Anton, thanks for taking your time for this interview.
-What are you currently doing?
+Hi Anton, thanks for taking your time for this interview.

 It’s my pleasure, I’m doing alright you know… just taking it easy before I have to tour and spending time with my wife and my psychedelic baby “Wolfgang” as I’ll be gone for awhile.